chrisdew/chinese_fountain/README.md

 Chinese Fountain
 ================

-Chinese Fountain is a Fountain Code based on Chinese Remainder Theorem.  https://en.wikipedia.org/wiki/Chinese_remainder_theorem
+Chinese Fountain is a [Fountain Code](https://en.wikipedia.org/wiki/Fountain_code) which I wrote, based on [Chinese Remainder Theorem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem).

 This repo contains a Javascript implementation.
-(I've also implemented it in C and Haskell, but that code is less readable.)
+(I've also implemented it in C and Haskell, but that code is less readable.
+The C version has a throughput of more than 40MiB/s/core on my 2009 Core 2 Duo laptop.)

-Given a block of data of size M, the Chinese Fountain can give you an almost infinite number packets of size N.  ("Almost infinite" is a few million, when using 32 bit slices.
-This test uses 16 bit slices, where "almost infinite" is much smaller.)
+Given a block of data of size M, the Chinese Fountain can give you an almost infinite number packets of size N.

+"Almost infinite" is just the number of mutually co-prime numbers of less than, or equal to, 2^S, where S is the size of slice in bits.
+That figure is a few million for 32 bit slices.
+This demo uses 16 bit slices.

 As soon as the total size of (unique) packets pushed into a Bucket are larger than the original data, the bucket "is_complete" and the original data can be reproduced.